 Medical Marijuana Identification Card Services

-June 30, 2020: Governor Newsom issued another executive order Executive Order N-71-20 (PDF), affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns current MMIC cardholders and their designated primary caregivers.
+September 23, 2020: Governor Newsom issued another executive order Executive Order N-80-20 (PDF), affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns current MMIC cardholders and their designated primary caregivers.

-Pursuant to this executive order, MMICs that expired on or after March 4, 2020, remain valid until September 15, 2020.
+Pursuant to this executive order, MMICs that would otherwise have expired on or after March 4, 2020 shall be valid through and including December 31, 2020.

 Under California law, it is legal for adults 21 or older to possess, consume and cultivate cannabis.
 You can also use cannabis if you are 18 or older and have a current qualifying physician’s recommendation or a valid county-issued Medical Marijuana Identification Card (MMIC).